 Finland has implemented the Construction Products Directive once in the 1990s and is preparing newimplementing legislation at this time.
 The first implementation took place in the mid-1990s in the Building Act and inthe National Building Code of Finland.
 The Building Act was revised totally at the end of the 1990s and the newLand Use and Building Act came into force on 1.1.2000.
 The main requirements of the Construction ProductsDirective will now be implemented under a new Construction Products Approval Act and Decree which come intoforce from the 1st of January 2004.

 The actual implementation of the Construction Products Directive has been delayed because of slow progress inharmonising product specifications (harmonised products standards and European Technical Approvals).
 It is notpossible to affix a CE marking without a European technical specification.
 Nowadays, CE marking is possibleaccording to nearly 100 harmonised products standards; and 400-500 harmonised standards are still underpreparation.
+Political pressure is needed to speed up the progress of European technical specifications, mainly harmonisedproducts standards, and to reserve enough human and financial resources for that task.

 The member states have an obligation to adjust their technical provisions (regulations, standards) according tothese harmonised standards.
 In many cases, member states have failed to do this and some member statescontinue to include protective measures in their provisions.